yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/java/ysql-mybatis.md

 ---
-title: Java ORM example application that uses YSQL
+title: Java MyBatis ORM example application that uses YSQL
 headerTitle: Java ORM example application
 linkTitle: Java
 description: Java ORM example application with MyBatis persistence framework and use the YSQL API to connect to and interact with YugabyteDB.